vanman9599/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+  A relational databases are databases that use constraints, tables, and relationships to organize data.
+SQL stands for Structured Query Language and is the language used to communicate with the database (adding, updating, deleting records)

 1. Why do tables need a `primary key`?

+  Tables need a unique key to identify the row of data.
+It can be used a a foriegn key in another table.

 1. What is the name given to a table column that references the primary key on another table.

+  Foriegn Key

 1. What do we need in order to have a _many to many_ relationship between two tables.
+A third table.

 ## Project Set Up